 - Energetic, flexible, self-motivated, able to troubleshoot, and a sense of humor

-- Well-organized, ability to work independently
+- Well-organized, self-motivated and ability to work independently

 - Good verbal and written communication skills

 - Good quantitative skills, basic computer literacy, Microsoft Word and Excel.

 - A valid driver’s license and clean driving record.

 - Must be in good physical condition (ability to carry up to 30 pounds) and enjoy working outside in various weather conditions.